aspc/aspc-website/README.md

  4. Run `vagrant ssh`, `cd /vagrant`, and then `rails server`.
  5. Navigate to [localhost:3000](http://localhost:3000) and see a local copy of this website up and running!

+## Contributing
+For guidelines of how to contribute to this project, head to [CONTRIBUTING.md](CONTRIBUTING.md)

+## License

+This project is licensed under the MIT standard license, which may be read at [LICENSE.md](LICENSE.md).

 ## I have a feature request / There's a problem with the website!